• You are here:

 The European Food Safety Authority (EFSA) will provide the Commission with relevant scientific advice and the Commission will also carry out consultations with interested parties, in particular food business operators and consumer groups.

 Yes.
-When a nutrition or health claim is made nutrition labelling is required, but must appear in Group 2 format as set out in Article 4(1) of Directive 90/496/EEC on nutrition labelling of foodstuffs.
+When a nutrition or health claim is made nutrition labelling is required.
+The rules and format for nutrition labelling are set out in Section 3 of Regulation (EU) No. 1169/2011 on the provision of food information to consumers.

-In addition, the amounts of substances to which a nutrition or health claim relates, that do not appear in the nutrition labelling, must also be stated in the same field of vision as the nutrition information and expressed according to Article 6 of Directive 90/496/EEC.
+In addition, where a substance to which a nutrition or health claim relates is not one of those allowed in the nutrition declaration, then the amount of that substance must be stated in the same field of vision as the nutrition declaration.

 For food supplements where a nutrition or health claim is made, the nutrition information must be provided in accordance with Article 8 of Directive 2002/46/EC on food supplements.